unidoc/unipdf/README.md

 This doesn't mean the software is gratis!

-Buying a license is mandatory as soon as you develop commercial activities distributing the UniDoc software inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.
+Buying a license is mandatory as soon as you develop activities distributing the UniDoc software inside your product or deploying it on a network without disclosing the source code of your own applications under the AGPL license.
 These activities include:

- * offering paid services to customers as an application service provider or over-network application programming interface (API)
+ * offering services as an application service provider or over-network application programming interface (API)
  * creating/manipulating documents for users in a web/server/cloud application
  * shipping UniDoc with a closed source product